 You can still get arrested if you refuse to take a PAS test in California.
 At this point, a law enforcement officer can legally require you to take a breath, blood, or urine test.
 Refusal to take a legally ordered BAC test can lead to additional penalties.

 The Department of Motor Vehicles (DMV) can also automatically suspend your license if you refuse a legal BAC test.
 This suspension can last for a period of months or even a year.
+Therefore, many drivers agree to this kind of chemical testing.

-- The test was performed improperly
+- The officer permed the test improperly

 - The test was not handled correctly by the police lab

-In some situations, we can request a blood “split.”
-This allows us to obtain a sample of the blood drawn for your BAC test.
-We can then send this sample to an independent lab for verification.
-In some situations, we can even get the results of a BAC test blocked here in Los Angeles.
+In some situations, lawyers can request a blood “split.”
+This request allows a law firm to obtain a sample of the blood drawn for your BAC test.
+Lawyers can then send this sample to an independent lab for verification.

 Handle DUI Charges After a Blood Draw in Los Angeles

 You have legal options if the police drew your blood after a DUI arrest.
-As we mentioned, we can focus on disputing the results of a BAC test.
-We can also focus on showing that you were stopped without reasonable cause.
-This could lead to the dismissal of your charges.
+As we mentioned, a lawyer can focus on disputing the results of a BAC test, even one performed with voluntary consent.

 - Fines